Note: This article is not financial advice. Hubble Protocol does not endorse the tokens or platforms mentioned in this article.

 In addition, a recent study from Step Data Insights shows that USDH has become the most commonly paired Solana-native stablecoin on Solana's growing DEX landscape.

-These statistics show that USDH is becoming Solana's most trusted native stablecoin for DeFi.
-In addition, Hubble is helping build trust in USDH by creating deep liquidity for USDH with Kamino.
+These statistics show that USDH is currently Solana's most widely used decentralized stablecoin for DeFi.
+In addition, USDH has attained deep liquidity with Kamino and kTokens.

-For example, on Hubble's first day after integrating kTokens, USDH-USDC became the third most liquid pairing on Orca's Whirlpools.
+For example, on Hubble's first day after integrating kTokens, Orca's USDH-USDC concentrated liquidity pool became the third most liquid pool as measured by total deposits.

-Deep liquidity for USDH is critical for expanding the stablecoin's use cases in DeFi.
-The health of a stablecoin's peg depends heavily on the token's liquidity in the market, so deep liquidity is one of the most important moats Hubble must create for the sustainable growth of USDH.
+Achieving deep liquidity for USDH is critical for the stablecoin's use cases in DeFi.
+The health of a stablecoin's peg depends heavily on the token's liquidity in the market, so deep liquidity is one of the most important moats Hubble can foster for the sustainability of USDH.

 Hubble Builds the Future of Liquidity Solutions on Solana with Kamino

-The list of assets that can be used to borrow USDH grows longer as the DeFi community on Solana continues to strengthen.
+The list of assets that can be used to borrow USDH has grown longer as the DeFi community on Solana continues to strengthen.
 The addition of Kamino's kTokens is an especially significant addition to the collateral whitelisted for USDH.

 Hubble and Kamino provide two very different liquidity solutions for the Solana DeFi community.
-Hubble allows users to access the value of their tokens and increase their liquidity by borrowing USDH, and Kamino enables users to provide liquidity on CLMMs easily.
+Hubble allows users to access the value of their tokens and increase their liquidity by borrowing USDH, and Kamino enables users to provide liquidity on CLMMs.